 Image of GILEAD HIV Logo

 In many ways, HIV testing should be the cornerstone of all efforts to help end the epidemic in the United States.
-It is the first step in getting people diagnosed and then linked to care, and it provides an important opportunity to discuss prevention options with people at risk for HIV.1 Unfortunately, we know that from 2016 to 2017, less than 40% of people in the US had ever been tested for HIV and, in 2019, an estimated 1 in 8 people living with HIV in the US was unaware of their status.2,3
+It is the first step in getting people diagnosed and then linked to care, and it provides an important opportunity to discuss prevention options with people at risk for HIV.1 Unfortunately, we know that in 2021, it was estimated that only 35% of people in the US had ever been tested for HIV,* and in 2021, an estimated 1 in 8 people living with HIV in the US was unaware of their status.2,3

 Everyone knowing their status is an important part of helping end the HIV epidemic.
 It allows people to move forward and talk to a healthcare provider about next steps.